 5. Will my board mold in storage?

-Your paddle board will not mold in a storage space, if you make sure your SUP is completely dry before storing.
-Before you pack up your inflatable, be sure to rinse off with fresh water then dry (air dry or wipe) before rolling up and storing it.
+Your paddle board will not mold in a storage space, if you make sure your SUP is completely dry and clean before storing.
+Before you pack up your inflatable, be sure to rinse off with fresh water then dry (either air dry or wipe) before rolling up and storing it.
 We recommend using Simple Green to get any debris off your board.
 This same process goes for those with epoxy paddle boards – wash off with fresh water and then dry off completely, especially if you plan to store it in a day bag.

 6. Should I leave my board’s removable fins on while in storage?

 We recommend that you remove your board’s removable fins for a long-term storage solution.
 Removing your fins will avoid the risk of your fins getting stuck inside your fin boxes.
-If you use your paddle board a lot in salt water, make sure to remove fins occasionally to wash salt off to avoid this from happening.
+If you use your paddle board a lot in salt water, make sure to remove fins occasionally to wash the salt off to avoid this from happening.

 Short-term paddle board storage

-Now that you’ve learned the best practices for long-term paddle board storage, we’re going to explain some best practices for short-term storage.
+Now that you’ve learned the best practices for long-term paddle board storage, we’re going to explain some best short-term storage options.
 Short-term storage is most common in the summer time or for those fortunate people who don’t really see a winter all year.
 In the summer, it’s common for most people to use their paddle boards every week or even every day.
 When it comes to storing your paddle board overnight or even a few days you still need to be diligent with properly storing your board.
 Almost all the same rules apply to short-term storage as they did with long-term.

 Rules to follow for short-term SUP storage: